sathify/CCSS/README.md

 ##### File organization
 Please take a look at the directory structure which is derived from SMACSS.
 Notice the `ext/` directory, which contains all external frameworks (like Bootstrap).
 To keep upgrading easy, these should not be modified; instead, overrides and extensions should be placed in the `base/` directory.

-`base/` is where global base styles used application wide exits.
+`base/` is where global base styles used application wide exists.

 `_base.scss` Base styles for element selectors only.
 These are sort of "CSS resets".